Jonik233/inforce_task/README.md

 2. **Access the Containers**
-    Access the Containers
 After running the docker-compose up command, you can access the etl-container as follows:
     ```bash
     docker exec -it etl-app bash

 3. **Generate data**
 Using the following command generate a dataset:
         ```bash
         python3 generate.py

 You will be given an option to choose the quantity and level of corruption or leave default values

 4. **Create table**
 Using the following command connect to the psql:
     ```bash
     psql -h $DB_HOST -U $DB_USER -d $DB_NAME